DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04B-eigenproblems.md

 * Understand and produce visual representations of eigenvectors and eigenvalues
 * Find the eigenvectors and eigenvalues for 2 x 2 and 3 x 3 matrices

+### Recap definitions
+* Eigenvector: a vector which when operated on by a given operator gives a scalar multiple of itself.
+* Eigenvalue: any number such that a given matrix minus that number times the identity matrix has zero determinant.

 ### Additional Resources
 * [3Blue1Brown - Linear Algebra Playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)
 * [AFP - Interactive linear transforms](https://fourier.space/assets/matrices/index.html)